jjpricetag/gai-a3/README.md

 ### Design notes

-- **Death reward.** The spec defines rewards for apples/keys/chests but never assigns one to death.
-Leaving it at 0 (same as any non-rewarding step) makes death indistinguishable from an ordinary move, so Q-learning/SARSA have no gradient pushing them away from hazards - which makes Task 2's "SARSA is more conservative near hazards" comparison impossible to actually demonstrate. `DEATH_REWARD = -1.0` in [gridworld/env.py](gridworld/env.py) fills that gap; it's an addition where the spec is silent, not a change to a value the spec specifies.
 - **Terminal-state masking.** Both update rules zero out the bootstrap term (`gamma * Q(next_state)`) when the transition ends the episode - a terminal state has no future reward to bootstrap from.
 Missing this made